DarkWiiPlayer/spooder/readme.md

 variables and run their contents as shell scripts before and after running.

-These variables can be used, for example, to compile task files written in moonscript and delete the resulting Lua files afterwards, or to clear the sudo password cache with `sudo -K` to make sure tasks never run as root without first asking for a password.
+These variables can be used, for example, to compile task files written in moonscript and delete the resulting Lua files afterwards.

-Note that clearing the sudo cache should be thought of as a last line of defense; it won't make it "safe" to run untrusted code.
+For example, you can export the following environment variables

+	export SPOODER_INIT="yue tasks"
+	export SPOODER_CLEANUP="rm tasks.lua"

+and write your tasks in Yuescript instead of plain Lua.